My Gear

 This being my first backpacking trip, this was the item I put the most research into.
 There are different styles of backpacks, and those that are great for hiking (generally top-loading) are not all that great for urban travel (where a back-loader is preferred).
 Osprey backpacks came highly recommended by a lot of blogging urban backpackers and people who’d left reviews at store sites.
 They’re of really good quality and thoughtfully designed.
 After continually reading a lot of good reviews about them and seeing how wonderfully organized they are, I was sold.
 And reading the company’s history, vision, and promise just solidified everything for me.

 Most people recommended 50L to 65L, but I went with 70L because I know myself. 🙂 And it’s still smaller than the pack I carried a lot farther when I was in the Navy (yes, I was a lot younger then, but still…).
 Since I planned to check it no matter what, I was less worried about the bigger size.
-(Some airplanes can accommodate it as a carryon and some can’t, so it would’ve been a gamble.)
+(Some airplanes can accommodate it as a carry-on and some can’t, so it would’ve been a gamble.)
+It is really two backpacks, a main 55L pack and a 15L daypack (which was perfect for side adventures).

 I had made up my mind and then waited to get a good deal.
-It took about 2 weeks before Amazon dropped the price by half, and I snatched it up (and that was a lot faster than I was expecting!).
+It only took about 2 weeks before Amazon dropped the price by half, and I snatched it up.
 It was on backorder, so waiting for that backpack to *finally* arrive was the longest week of my life! 🙂 I was absolutely beside myself the day UPS dropped it off.

-I’ve been using eBags regular packing cubes for years and years now.
-I have two sets (one black and one grasshopper) plus three eBags shoe bags (black, grasshopper, and denim), and I have not taken one trip in the last decade without at least two of them in my suit case or duffel bag.
-I’m leaving for a 9-day business trip to DC tomorrow, and I have four of them in my suitcase keeping my different categories of clothes/shoes nicely organized.
-I’m leaving from my parents’ house after having spent a few days there, so I have two in the duffel I packed for the weekend.
+I’ve been using eBags regular packing cubes and shoe bags for years and years now.
+I have many sets and have not taken one trip in the last two decades without at least two of them in my suitcase or duffel bag.
 Sometimes, I just use the large size as a duffel itself for an informal overnight trip.
 Also, it’s awesome when I’m spending more than one night at a hotel to throw the unzipped cubes in the drawer.
 When it’s time to leave, I just zip them up again and throw them in my suitcase.
-It’s like unpacking without having to unpack, and it makes you feel less like you’re literally living out of a suitcase
+It’s like unpacking without having to unpack, and it makes you feel less like you’re literally living out of a suitcase.
+Then there’s the time I was moving my dad into a fifth-floor vacation condo with a non-working elevator.
+Instead of having to haul my suitcase up five flights, I just grabbed the packing cubes I needed and voila!

 Clothing: Mostly ExOfficio with some Calvin Klein Performance and Calvin Klein Jeans pieces thrown in